docker-library/docs/mariadb/content.md

 $ docker run -it --rm %%IMAGE%% mysql -hsome.mysql.host -usome-mysql-user -p
 ```

-More information about the MySQL command line client can be found in the [MySQL documentation](http://dev.mysql.com/doc/en/mysql.html)
+More information about the MariaDB command line client can be found in the [MariaDB Knowledge Base](https://mariadb.com/kb/en/mysql-command-line-client/)

 ## %%STACK%%